myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 When implementing your custom application you may wish to use the raw Cayenne API calls directly.
 In this section we will discuss the API function calls and walk you through some of the most common examples to help get you started.

+*TIP: If you already know how to use the Cayenne API, you may wish to jump directly to the full list of [available Cayenne API functions](#cayenne-api-using-the-cayenne-api-api-reference).*

 **TODO: [Sounds like there are several versions or sub-APIs here (things like Devices, Accounts, etc) so we should update our blurb here to spell out this info to the user.]
 E.g.**

 The Cayenne API consists of two parts: